Aug 25, 2021

 An ABN is a unique identifier made up of 11-digits that is issued by the Australian Taxation Office (ATO) to sole traders, partnerships, companies, trusts and other organisations.

 Individuals, partnerships and companies operating using an ABN can also commonly be registered for GST (Goods and Services Tax) and PAYG (pay as you go with withholding), but this is not always required.
+You can apply for an ABN at any time, and will just need to select whether you are applying for a sole trader, partnership or company ABN to get started.

 An active ABN is also required to register a business name in Australia, regardless of whether or not you are operating as a company, partnership or sole trader.